ghginm/Time-series-forecasting-with-Gradient-Boosting/README.md

 # <a name="s1"/> About the project

 ## <a name="s1.1"/> 1.
-Goal:
+Goal

 Tackle the problem of hierarchical time-series forecasting using gradient boosting.

 ## <a name="s1.2"/> 2.
-Data description:
+Data description

 For this project, real-world data of beer consumption in Russia were used.
 All data were anonimised and modified.
 The dataset consists of more than 1400 weekly time series and has over 130000 observations.

 # <a name="s2"/> Key features

 ## <a name="s2.1"/> 1.
 Time-series clustering

 Dynamic time warping (DTW) was used to cluster similar time-series and the result was fed to a model as a feature to help it in grouping similar observations.
 One may also build a separate model for each cluster, significantly reducing the time needed for tuning models.

 <img src="2_Assets/Clustering.png" alt="logo" width="700" height="auto"/>

 ## <a name="s2.2"/> 2.
 Hyperparameter tuning with Optuna

-The framework used for optimisation of hyperparameters was Optuna.
+The framework used for hyperparameter optimisation was Optuna.
 Here are some key points of the employed optimisation algorithm:

 * An Optuna objective function with user-defined parameters;
 * Custom time-series CV for accommodating hierarchical structure of data;